smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 * Texture Filtering - LOD Bias set what you want (Negative LOD bias needs to be set to Allow) (for testing)
 * CUDA - Force P2 State off or on (test per-game)
 * Smooth Motion - Enable off/on (test if you cant use FG or OptiScaler*)
 ---
 ---
 ---
+## 🟩 Proper HDR calibration info:
+* install Windows HDR Calibration app, turn monitor in HDR mode, enable HDR in windows
+* Minimum luminance: ~0 nits OLED, ~0.001/0.02 nits MiniLED set to 0 (HDR10 cant encode literal zero)
+* Maximum luminance (MaxCLL): find yours on RTINGS or somewhere on the internet
+* Maximum full frame luminance (MaxFALL): find yours on RTINGS or somewhere on the internet
+* color saturation: set to 0
+#
+* MaxCLL = brightest pixel (single brightest pixel in the entire content in nits)
+* MaxFALL = brightest average frame (brightest average frame in the entire content in nits)
+* MaxCLL/MaxFALL dont change the panels physical brightness, they guide tone mapping
+* Incorrectly low values = conservative metadata → flatter bright scenes, earlier highlight clipping (not good)
+#
+* Paper white (reference UI/mid‑tone brightness): ~400 nits default; ~200–250 nits in bright rooms, ~100–150 nits in dark rooms usually recommended
+* Paper white = a creative/mastering choice for HDR mid‑tones
+#
+* On Windows, the "SDR content brightness slider" controls how "SDR white maps into HDR mode" its relative to your displays peak brightness, not a fixed nit value*
+* SDR white mapping = a Windows system setting that decides how legacy SDR content is displayed inside HDR mode
+* This setting doesnt change MaxCLL/MaxFALL (content metadata), but it affects how comfortable SDR looks alongside HDR highlights
+* Reference HDR1000 → ~75/80% for ~400/600 nits → 100% for ~700/800 nits (SDR white mapping)
+* Reference HDR1700/2000 → ~50/75% for ~400/600 nits → ~75/80% for ~600/800 nits → 100% for ~1000/1200 nits (SDR white mapping)
+#
+* movies/shows: MaxCLL/MaxFALL = static metadata values from mastering data (conservative, fixed for entire title)
+* games: HDR tone mapping is variable/dynamic, not bound to static MaxCLL/MaxFALL the values can shift in real time
+* games can override max nits
+#
+* HDR adds a little latency
+* use Video > Adjust video image settings > RTX video enhancement > super resolution/high dynamic range to enhance content
+* put ICC Profiles in here press <kbd>⊞ Win+R</kbd> type %SystemDrive%Windows/System32/spool/drivers/color
+* find manufactures icc profile they are for SDR or just use windows default
+---
+---
+---